 Now I don’t know about anyone else, but if I am to maintain any shred of hope for the future of the Republic, I need an explanation for the systemic moral meltdown of the political class on the Republican side of the aisle.
 It can’t really be that they’re just this craven, right?
 If they are…well, then politics as we know it is dead and we might as well stop trying.
-As a last ditch effort to assume salvageable, underlying decency, I’d like to postulate the existence of a psychological phenomenon I call the Plausible Unforeseeability Event Horizon.
+In a last ditch effort to salvage the presumption underlying decency, I’d like to postulate the existence of a psychological phenomenon I call the Plausible Unforeseeability Event Horizon.

 Before I describe this phenomenon, let me provide a little background.
 One of the most affecting books I’ve ever read is called The Fifty Minute Hour, written by the preeminent psychoanalyst Robert Lindner shortly before his death.
 Published in 1954, it’s a collection of four case studies of particularly compelling and complex patients Lindner worked with.
 The story that sticks in my head is of a young man, Charles, who stabbed a young woman sixty-nine times with an ice pick and then raped her.